michnmi/ansible_internal/roles/base/vmhost/README.md

   02) That storage pool is setup **outside** of this playbook, *manually* by wiping the disks, encrypting them and then creating the `zpool`.
 That is why this role will **fail** if no disks are presented or now `zpool` exists in those disks.

 The above considerations make this a rather *narrow* role but for my purpose it is sufficient.
-If a case arises where this is becoming problematic, the `LUKS` and the `zfs` related *tasks* will be moved to different roles.

-This role sets up a host with all the required packages to run `qemu` images and also the auto import of the relevant `zfs` filesystems required to setup the *image* locations.
+This role sets up a host with all the required packages to run `qemu` images.

 ## How To Use